Beyond Frosting » Recipes » Desserts » Cupcakes » Lemon Blueberry Cupcakes

 1. In a medium-sized bowl, combine the blueberries and sugar and stir to combine.
 Transfer to a large saucepan, add 2 tablespoons water, and cook over medium-high heat until the mixture starts to bubble and release the juices, stirring often.
 As the blueberries break down, combine 1 tablespoon water with the cornstarch and stir to dissolve; add to the blueberries and mix to combine.

 2. Turn down the heat and let simmer to allow the blueberries to soften and further cook down.
-Cook until sauce starts to thicken; around 10-15 minutes.
+Cook until the sauce starts to thicken, around 10-15 minutes.
 Stir often so the bottom does not burn.
 Remove from the heat and cool completely, refrigerate if necessary.
 The sauce will further thicken as it cools.

-3. Separate ¼ cup of the blueberry sauce and puree in a food processor or blender until it reaches a smooth consistency.
+3. Separate ¼ cup of the blueberry sauce and puree it in a food processor or blender until it reaches a smooth consistency.
 Set aside.

 For the Frosting